-- only passed on to the heirs of the deceased opponent;
+- only transmitted to the heirs of the deceased opponent;

 - freely surrendered;

-- transferred with the company or part of the company interested in the field of the invention in question.
+- sold with the company or part of the company interested in the field of the invention under consideration.

-For the Grand Chamber (point 6 of the reasons), it is clear that the transmission of the opposition is carried out "naturally" at the time of an assignment of part of the undertaking (understood in its broadest sense, in the sense point 5), since the opposition constitutes an accessory to that part of the undertaking if the opposition has been brought in the interest of that party (see the operative part of the reasons).
+For the Grand Chamber (point 6 of the reasons), it is clear that the transmission of & #8217; opposition is carried out & #8220; naturally & #8221; during a transfer of a part of the company (understood in its broadest sense, in the economic sense, point 5 of the reasons), because the opposition constitutes an accessory of this part of the company if the opposition has been engaged in the interest of this part (see the reasons section).

 decision G5 / 88 was issued on November 16, 1990.

-For the record, the German Patent Office (Gitschiner Straße 97, 10969 Berlin) and the European Patent Office (Gitschiner Strasse 103, 10969 Berlin) have adjoining premises in Berlin.
+For the record, the German Patent Office (Gitschiner Straße 97, 10969 Berlin) and the European Patent Office (Gitschiner Strasse 103, 10969 Berlin) have neighboring premises in Berlin.

-Thus, very often, stunned individuals filed European applications (or any other document such as opposition documents) to the German Office and vice versa.
+Thus, very frequently, dazed little ones filed European applications (or any other document such as opposition documents) to the German Office and vice versa.

-The President of the EPO had sought to alleviate this problem by concluding on 29 June 1981 an administrative agreement with the German Office.
-This agreement provides, inter alia, that documents submitted to the German Office would be presumed to have been received by the EPO on the date of receipt of the German Office.
+The president of the EPO had sought to alleviate this problem by concluding an administrative agreement with the German office on June 29, 1981.
+This agreement provides in particular that the documents delivered to the German Office would be presumed to have been received by the EPO on the date of receipt of the German Office.

-In this case, an opposition was lodged with the German Office but received by the EPO after the 9-month period.
+In the present case, an opposition had been lodged with the German Office, but received by the EPO after the period of 9 months.
 We understand that the licensee wishes to see this opposition declared inadmissible.

-The question before the Enlarged Board of Appeal was therefore whether the President of the EPO had the power to conclude such an agreement having an impact on the rights conferred by the EPC.
-It should be noted that this agreement has not been approved by the Board of Directors.
+The question put to the Enlarged Board was therefore whether the President of the EPO had the power to conclude such an agreement having an impact on the rights conferred by the EPC.
+It should be noted that this agreement was not approved by the board of directors.

-Nevertheless, in a principle of protection of good faith and legitimate expectations The Grand Chamber decided that the non-effectiveness of the agreement would not be retroactive.
+However, in principle of & #8220;protection of good faith and legitimate expectations& #8221; , the Grand Chamber decided that the ineffectiveness of the agreement would not be retroactive.

 Chapter 10.
 G6 / 88 - Second non-therapeutic application